Skip to main content

 • Outcome-Based Programs ∞ These require an individual to attain or maintain a specific health outcome, such as achieving a certain cholesterol level, blood pressure, or body mass index.

 It is within this health-contingent framework that the dialogue between external rules and internal biology becomes most apparent.
 The program sets a target, an external goal.
 Your unique physiology, your personal hormonal and metabolic state, determines the pathway to achieving it.
-The regulations ensure that this pathway remains equitable by mandating that employers must offer a to any individual for whom it is medically inadvisable to meet the primary standard.
+The regulations ensure that this pathway remains equitable by mandating that employers must offer a reasonable alternative to any individual for whom it is medically inadvisable to meet the primary standard.

 The regulatory framework for wellness incentives establishes a 30% cap on the cost of health coverage for most programs, creating a structured financial signal to encourage health-promoting behaviors.